yahoo/panoptes_documentation/docs/panoptes-reference/plugin-guide.md

 ```

+### Making API calls

 Plugins can do anything a python function and class can do.
-While Panoptes was built for the purpose of network monitoring, its applicable scope isn't limited there.
+While Panoptes was built for the purpose of network
+monitoring, its applicable scope isn't limited there.

 If you would like to extend your plugin to make an API call you can add the skeleton code below inside the plugin.